Value of Old Silver Bowls: Sterling, Maker

 Photo checklist

-• Dents, bends, repairs, worn plating, pitting, weighted bases, missing parts, and polishing damage.
+• Dents, bends, repairs, worn plating, pitting, solder seams, removed engraving, uneven feet, polishing damage, and interior wear.

 Related guides